-I welcome, the Minister for Education and Skills, Deputy Bruton.
+I welcome the Minister for Education and Skills, Deputy Bruton.

-The Minister has previously stated that the State Examinations Commission and the third-level institutions will meet to discuss the matter this week.
+The Minister has previously stated the State Examinations Commission and the third level institutions will meet to discuss the matter this week.
 Will he confirm if that meeting is going ahead?
-Would it be of benefit for the chief executive officers of the institutions to also engage in discussions in the issue with the Minister and his Department?
+Would it be of benefit for the chief executive officers of the institutions to also engage in discussions on the issue with the Minister and his Department?
 In terms of this year's leaving certificate examination, there were approximately 284,000 scripts for correction and 1,652 examiners.
 The process took 54 days to complete.
 In terms of the appeals mechanism, in respect of which there were 400 examiners, the process of rechecking 9,000 scripts and 5,900 oral examinations - approximately 15,000 rechecks in total - took 40 days.
-Between 15 August when the results were issued and 5 September, which was the deadline for receipt of applications for rechecks, there were 15 working days or almost three weeks, which is a long time.
+Between 15 August when the results were issued and 5 September, the deadline for receipt of applications for rechecks, there were 15 working days or almost three weeks, which is a long time.
 There are then 25 working days, or almost five weeks, between the date for recheck of the scripts and the issuance of the results.
 When will the results of these rechecks be announced?
 Overall, this process will take approximately 40 working days.

-There is a time gap there.
+There is a time gap.
 It appears to take a very lengthy period of time under the appeal mechanism to get scripts back, which takes 15 working days, nearly three weeks, and then a further 25 days for them to be checked, which amounts to 40 days in total.
 That compares to 54 days for nearly 384,000 scripts as against 9,000 scripts on the appeal.

 I thank the Senator for raising this issue.
 I am pleased that Rebecca Carter has started her course.
 She is in University College Dublin, UCD, and I am happy for her.
 I certainly do not want to see students having to go to the courts to exercise their rights on this.
-The judgment was just issued yesterday and it is 44 pages long, so the Senator will understand that my Department and the State Examinations Commission, SEC, need time to absorb that judgment before any comment will be made on the detail of it.
+The judgment was just issued yesterday and it is 44 pages long; therefore, the Senator will understand that my Department and the State Examinations Commission, SEC, need time to absorb that judgment before any comment will be made on the detail of it.
 However, what has happened immediately, as the Senator said, is that the SEC board instructed its executive to review those very timelines which the Senator outlined.
 As he rightly said, there is a 16 day period before students view their scripts and then there are another five days before they appeal.

 The higher education institutions and the SEC are meeting today.
 The objective will be to shorten that period from 15 August to 10 October.
 While I appreciate the independence of the SEC and that it has to make sure that whatever it does is robust, I am confident those timelines can be shortened in some dimensions.
 To be fair to the SEC, it is particularly robust when looking at re-examinations.
 It applies more intense quality control with the re-examination of one in five scripts being appealed as opposed to one in 20 in the general scheme.
 The SEC is rigorous and it is defending the robustness of the system.
-The norm for all colleges was to accept someone who got an upgrade in their examination but what changed this year was that UCD decided that it would only allow such people to continue their course if they had a change by 30 September.
+The norm for all colleges was to accept someone who got an upgrade in their examination, but what changed this year was that UCD decided that it would only allow such people to continue their course if they had a change by 30 September.
 That was prior to the date when appeal results would come out and that clearly had implications for students.
 UCD has since indicated that it is lifting that requirement so that students in a similar position who get an upgrade will be able to continue-----

 Is that for the current year?